 Alcohol Abuse Can Affect Family Finances

 Addiction is very expensive to maintain.
 Many people will drain bank accounts just to support their habit.
 This can make many families head down a path of financial instability.

 When people drink too much it can lead to legal problems such as DUI or DWI charges.
 These types of offenses can damage a family and be costly to take care of.

-Whether families experience one of these affects or all of them, it can damage a family.
+Whether families experience one of these effects or all of them, it can damage a family.
 Many end up seeking therapy.
-This therapy can be a part of an alcohol treatment to help the person fight their addiction.
+This therapy can be a part of alcohol treatment to help the person fight their addiction.